enyac-group/MaxEVA/README.md

 device and MatMul-based DL workloads.

 ## MaxEVA Design Details

+Briefly, the novel design characteristics of MaxEVA are the following:

 1. Fig. 3 on manuscript shows the MaxEVA MatMul tiling scheme.
 The configurable integer parameters which MaxEVA optimizes are: `X`, `Y`, `Z` (multiple kernels' mapping to AIE array), and `M`, `K`, `N` (single AIE kernels).
 More details on Section IV-A of the paper.

 <p align="center">